GabrielQSherman/web-games/snake/README.md

 If the server is not connected it will show a message to the users along the lines of 'server is not connected'

-when the user gets game over their highscore will be sent to the server with the name 'test'

-TODO:
-*add a prompt on gameover that ask the user for their info if they made the leaderboard

-*add error handling if user wants to upload their score but server is not connected
+The appearence of the game looks much better after todays work.
+Worked on CSS and Html a good bit

+The backend-to-frontend connection is working great when the server is running and the game will still run fine if the server is offline

+I limited the number of table rows but also increase the limit if dupplicates were found (7 unique scores, 15 max)